uashraf1981/AWS/Security/README.md

             sudo git-secrets --register-aws

+            Note, the above command will only install this git-hook (aws) in this repository, but you can also do:

+            sudo git-secrets --register-aws --global

+            and this will make this git hook global in nature, i.e. it will apply to all repos.

 Step 9 - Now scan the repository using the following command:

             git-secrets --scan

  ![stack Overflow](https://github.com/uashraf1981/AWS/blob/master/Security/vulncode.png)

+ Note that from now on, before every commit also, git-hooks will scan the code checking for aws secrets.

  Step 10 - Git-secrets also proposes some mitigation strategies, but this information is passed onto the developer team.